aleksanderhan/minimal-game-engine/README.md

 ### How to run

-* Run it like so in the terminal: `python game_engine.py` for a flat world experience.
+* Run it like so in the terminal: `python game_engine.py` for a procedurally generated world experience.
-* Run it with the terrain flag: `python game_engine.py --terrain=perlin` for a world generated with perlin noise, else `flat`

 ### Controls

 Use the keys `a`,`s`,`d`,`w` to steer the position of the camera and use the mouse to steer the angle of the camera.
-Use left and right mouse click to shot small and big bullets respectively.
-Use `f` key to place blocks.

 ## Demo
 ### Collision physics: